New Zealand cricket team in England in 1994: England

 Robin Smith and Graeme Hick is probably going beyond the pale...the team must move on beyond these two..."

 New Zealand

-New Zealand will have been very disappointed by their performances on this tour, consistently failing to deliver on their potential, and underperforming against the counties and in two of the three Tests.
+New Zealand will have been disappointed by their performances on this tour, consistently failing to deliver on their potential, and underperforming against the counties and in two of the three Tests.
 Only at Lord's, where they were unlucky not to win did they show the sort of attitude and performance that they could have displayed throughout the tour.